USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-27-Geospatial-Workshop-3.md

 The goals of this session are to:

-* Introduce key concepts about computer vision and what Raster Vision does
+* Introduce Raster Vision as a framework for implementing key computer vision tasks for satellite or aerial geospatial imagery
 * Provide examples in Python on how to train a deep learning model to perform the following tasks for aerial images (or other geospatial raster data)
-  * classify pixels
+  * semantic segmentation (pixel classification)
-  * detect objects
+  * object detection

 <br>